Although the preferred way in D to do multi-threading

 sections automatically.
 A whole class can be marked

-as well and the compiler will
+as synchronized as well and the compiler will

 make sure that just one thread accesses a concrete